 Is there anything better than a Trader Joe’s charcuterie board?
 (Or is it a cheese board?)
 Either way, the answer is NO. I’m here to show you that making an awesome Trader Joe’s cheese platter doesn’t have to cost $100 and I’ll show you exactly what to buy, the best Trader Joe’s cheese for cheese boards, how to arrange the items, and the tools you’ll want to use to make the ultimate Trader Joe’s cheese board!
-Add to your TJ apps spread with my review of the 12 best and worst Trader Joe’s frozen appetizers.
+Add to your TJ apps spread with the 12 best and worst Trader Joe’s frozen appetizers.
+There is a TON of information in this post, so click on a specific title in the table of contents or scroll down so you don’t miss anything.

 Estimated reading time: 9 minutes